 Joint Honours degrees offer you the maximum flexibility to study subject areas that genuinely interest you.
 You’ll be able to shape your study according to your strengths, interests and career ambitions.
 This joint honours degree will provide you with a fundamental degree which will equip you with vital skills which many of today's leading employers are seeking.
 Our LINGUISTICS course will help you to analyse the way language constructs and constrains meaning which will help you to carry out your own research during your third year of study.
-MEDIA is a popular course that enables you to design your perfect degree by offering a mixture of theoretical and practical modules that consider approaches to the media industry.
-Our Media course is in the UK’s Top 20 for student satisfaction - The National Student Survey 2016.
+MEDIA is a popular course that enables you to design your perfect degree by offering a mixture of theoretical and practical modules that consider approaches to the media industry.This media course is in the UK’s Top 25 for student satisfaction (NSS 2017).
 You'll gain sufficient work experience where you'll be encouraged to develop connections within the industry to build your CV and to expand your career prospects.
-Linguistics is the study of human language.
-It is in the UK’s Top 10 for student satisfaction (The National Student Survey 2016).This course will equip you with the tools for analysing language and for conducting your own research.
+This course will equip you with the tools for analysing language and for conducting your own research.
 You will become aware of the immense power that our language has to construct and to constrain meaning.
 To study this course we will not expect you to have prior knowledge of grammar; foreign languages; or technical terminology.
 It will provide you with the knowledge to analyse language on a deep scale to understand the power that language has to construct meaning in societies.
 You'll examine the latest developments in clinical linguistics, media discourse, child language acquisition and research in languages and gender.
 Media is an exciting subject and will allow you to learn from industry professionals and academics who are creating the latest cutting edge research within the field.
-90% student satisfaction rate for Media - The National Student Survey 2016.
 You'll examine a range of texts and aspects of media including; lifestyle magazines, social networking sites, advertising, public relations, gaming and journalism.
 From this you'll develop advanced critical analysis skills of media texts, audiences and many institutions.
 The course incorporates theoretical and practical approaches to the media which will help you to communicate in range of ways.
 You’ll be encouraged to undertake work experience with influential organisations within the industry to build your CV and your connections within the industry.
 The course will teach you how to project manage, develop a high level of written and verbal communication and be able to critically analyse media texts, audiences and institutions.
-This course will provide you with the necessary tools which are needed to understand various communications, societies and the ability to construct meaning of language and to carry out your own research.
-You'll develop effective theoretical and practical communication, critical thinking, problem solving techniques and analytical skills.
+This course will provide you with the necessary tools which are needed to understand various communications, societies and the ability to construct meaning of language and to carry out your own research.NTU’s linguistics courses are in the UK’s Top 15 for student satisfaction (NSS 2017).
+You'll develop effective theoretical and practical communication, critical thinking, problem solving techniques and analytical skills.95% of our media joint honours undergraduates are in work or further study within just six months of finishing their degree (DLHE 2015-16).
 Our recent graduates have gone on to work in; social work, healthcare, finance, customer and public relations, journalism and broadcasting.
 Other undergraduates have pursued careers with; the BBC, Sky, Brit Asia TV, Channel 5 and IBM.
 Others have gone on to explore roles such as; teaching, speech and language therapy, law, journalism and film and television script-writing.